-The Budweiser Clydesdales are in Savannah for 2013 St Patrick's parade!
+The Budweiser Clydesdales visit Savannah for 2013 St Patrick's parade!

 Get all the info you need for the St. Patrick's Day festivities.
 Parade map, parking, wristband info... even where to find the restrooms!
 Visit the St. Patrick's Day Page